Danni Ashe

-Danni Ashe (and early in her career sometimes as Danielle Ashe) (born January 16, 1968), is a retired American nude model, former erotic dancer and pornographic actress who is the founder and former CEO of Danni's Hard Drive, a pioneering adult web site.
-Ashe started her adult Internet site in 1995.
+Danni Ashe (and early in her career sometimes as Danielle Ashe; born January 16, 1968) is a retired American nude model, former erotic dancer and web developer who is the founder and former CEO of Danni's Hard Drive, a popular adult web site from the 90's.
+She started her adult Internet site in 1995.
 She has been an industry advocate and testified before a government panel.

 Career

 Early years

 Ashe was born in Beaufort, South Carolina, United States.
 Her naturally large breasts (cup size 32FF) contributed to her popularity as an adult performer.

 Ashe began working as a stripper in Seattle, Washington.
 Never finishing high school, she started stripping at the age of seventeen using a fake ID.
 In an interview, Ashe once explained her career choice: "I guess I'm an exhibitionist.
 But that's not quite true.
 Part of the reason is that I developed huge breasts at an early age and breasts are a very sexualized thing.
 At an early age, I was getting a lot of sexualized attention.
 Eventually, I just felt that stripping kind of put all that stuff out on the table."

-After about five years of working in Seattle clubs, Ashe moved to Los Angeles and began modeling for men's magazines and soft-core pornographic videos.
+After about five years of working in Seattle clubs, Ashe moved to Los Angeles, California and began modeling for men's magazines and soft-core pornographic videos.
 She eventually worked as an exotic dancer in various strip clubs throughout the United States as a featured performer.
 This resulted in an incident in a technically non-nude club in Jacksonville, Florida.
 In interviews, Ashe has alleged that the club's owner and its manager persuaded her to perform a topless dance, and encouraged her to sell softcore videos of herself at the club.
 Ashe was subsequently arrested.
 Ashe pleaded guilty to "prohibited conduct" and was fined $50.
 Neither the club nor her agent helped her through this incident.
 This unpleasant experience marked a turning point in her career; Ashe never again performed as a stripper, seeking instead to work in an area where she would have more control.